Bram Stoker's Dracula

 Review:

 This was a film that I remember coming out when I was growing up.
-It was interesting to me, because I really didn’t understand the implications of it with the director Francis Ford Coppola.
+It was interesting to me, because I didn’t understand the implications of director Francis Ford Coppola taking on the source material.
 I just recall it being highly talked about and it took me until after college to finally see it.
-The synopsis is the centuries old vampire Count Dracula (Gary Oldman) comes to England to seduce his barrister Jonathan Harker’s (Keanu Reeves) fiancée Mina Murray (Winona Ryder) and inflicts havoc in the foreign land.
+I’ve now given it a watch in the theater thanks to the Gateway Film Center.

 We start in 1496.
 The Christian world is trying to hold back the Turks who are attacking from the Middle East.
 A prince from Transylvania is leading an army to stop them, Count Dracula.
 His fiancée, Elisabeta (Ryder) doesn’t want him to go.
-Dracula is a fierce warrior and he’s ruthless.
-His army defeats the Turks and they impale many of the soliders, but a ruse is used to get back at him.
+Dracula is a fierce warrior and ruthless.
+His army defeats the Turks and they impale the defeated soldiers, but a ruse is used to get back at him.
 They tell Elisbeta that Dracula died in battle.
 She kills herself and this causes Dracula to curse God.
 In return, he is cursed to being a vampire and to walk Earth for eternity, drinking blood and living in the dark.

-My Rating: 9.5 out of 10
+My Rating: 9 out of 10